ADataGMan/state-law-analysis/README.md

 but are only acknowledged on a higher level summary page, these will be ignored.

-Only content which appears on the individual law page will be parsed and tokenized.
+Only content which appears on the page that describes a single section will be parsed and tokenized.

+### Improvement Opportunities

+Rather than utitilizing the metadata tags for each section, the body of the page should be scraped and parsed to create better coverage.
+This would improve capture of content and resolve gaps identified by [Covered Content](#Covered-Content).